The Rotterdam Public Sculpture Top 10

 Location: Coolsingel; public transport: metro Beurs

 According to the urban plan, the Bijenkorf building should have had an extension protruding in the direction of Coolsingel, like it was done at nearby Aert van Nesstraat and Stadhuisplein.
-Marcel Breuer, the architect of the department store, however, had a simple square building in his head so he asked the Russian artist Naum Gabo to make a large sculpture for that spot.
-And the city’s supervisiors agreed with that.
+Marcel Breuer, the architect of the department store, however, had a simple square building in his head.
+So he asked the Russian artist Naum Gabo to make a large sculpture for that spot.
+And the supervisors from the city of Rotterdam agreed with that.

 Gabo didn’t give his sculpture a title.
 That’s always a bit of a weakness; you can wait for the people to come up with a nickname.
 In this case: the Thing.